MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/governance.md

 Explore the following considerations and recommendations to make informed decisions as you plan your landing zone.

 The governance design area focuses on design decisions for your landing zone.
-For information about governance processes and tools, see [Governance in the Cloud Adoption Framework for Azure](../../../govern/index.md).
+For information about governance processes and tools, see [Govern in the Cloud Adoption Framework for Azure](../../../govern/index.md).

 ## Azure governance considerations

 Azure Policy helps ensure security and compliance for enterprise technical estates.
 Azure Policy can enforce vital management and security conventions across Azure platform services.
 Azure Policy supplements Azure role-based access control (RBAC), which controls actions for authorized users.
 Cost Management can also help support your ongoing governance cost and spending in Azure or other multicloud environments.

-### Deployment acceleration considerations
+### Deployment considerations

 Change advisory review boards can hinder your organization's innovation and business agility.
 Azure Policy replaces such reviews with automated guardrails and adherence audits to improve workload efficiency.